pydicom/pylibjpeg/README.md

 ### Plugins

-One or more plugins are required before *pylibjpeg* is able to decode JPEG images.
-To decode a given JPEG format or DICOM Transfer Syntax you first have to install the corresponding package:
+One or more plugins are required before *pylibjpeg* is able to decode JPEG images or RLE datasets.
+To decode a given format or DICOM Transfer Syntax you first have to install the corresponding package:

 #### Supported Formats